theimowski/SAFE-TodoMVC-workshop/README.md

 If using Remote Container:

 1. Open repository directory in VS Code
-1. Click "Reopen in container" in a pop-up window
+1. Click "Reopen in container" in a pop-up window, or invoke that action from Command Pallete
 1. Open VS Code terminal, it should attach to the container
 1. Invoke `fake build --target run`
 1. Open http://localhost:8080/ in your browser